 A Deeper Look: Signs To Call Your Doctor When Pregnant

 Some spotting, especially during the first trimester, is not uncommon, and does not usually signal a problem.
 What’s the difference between spotting and bleeding, though?
 For the purposes of accurately describing symptoms, healthcare providers usually describe bleeding as being as heavy as, or heavier than, a menstrual period (1).
-It may not be a sign that anything is wrong, but is less common and can signal a problem.
 Any type of notable bleeding during pregnancy is a valid reason to call to your doctor or midwife.

 Read more about bleeding during pregnancy, and how to describe your symptoms to your caregiver, in our blog post Bleeding and Cramping During Early Pregnancy.